Tahscene/sottoqr_full--2-/README.md

 * **Interactive Calendar.** A poster-style 1–36 July grid.
 Click any date to see what happened that day.
 * **Timeline.** Drag to scroll through the full 36-day arc.
 * **Verified Archive.** Searchable, filterable, sourced record of confirmed events (শহীদ, মোড়/turning point, হামলা, fall), built on citation rather than memory.
-* **Digital Memorial Wall.** A dedicated space (`/memorial`) to light a candle, leave a flower, or post a moderated tribute for named and unnamed martyrs of the uprising — no photographs used, out of respect and privacy; only well-documented names are seeded, with room for families or admins to add verified profiles.
+* **Digital Memorial Wall.** A dedicated space (`/memorial`) to light a candle, leave a flower, or post a moderated tribute for named and unnamed martyrs of the uprising: no photographs used, out of respect and privacy; only well-documented names are seeded, with room for families or admins to add verified profiles.
 * **About Us.** The team behind it.

 ### 🌐 Site-wide

-* **True bilingual support** (বাংলা ⇄ English), one click, everywhere — the entire interface, including the memorial, dashboard, and admin tooling.
+* **True bilingual support** (বাংলা ⇄ English), one click, everywhere: the entire interface, including the memorial, dashboard, and admin tooling.
 * **Dark red, gold, and black visual identity** carried consistently from the homepage to the certificates themselves, with a faint fist watermark, so a sealed certificate is recognizably this movement's, not a generic template.
-* **PWA-ready** — installable, with an offline-first service worker for low-connectivity field use.
+* **PWA-ready**: installable, with an offline-first service worker for low-connectivity field use.

 ---